 4.5.
-Exporting Bulk Data Operations to DRAM: Enabling In-Memory Computation

-Today's systems waste significant amount of energy, DRAM bandwidth and time (as well as valuable on-chip cache space) by sometimes unnecessarily moving data from main memory to processor caches.
-One example of such wastage sometimes occurs for bulk data copy and initialization operations in which a page is copied to another or initialized to a value.
-If the copied or initialized data is not immediately needed by the processor, performing such operations within DRAM (with relatively small changes to DRAM) can save significant amounts of energy, bandwidth, and time.
+Exporting Bulk Data Operations to DRAM: Enabling In-Memory Computation copied or initialized data is not immediately needed by the processor, performing such operations within DRAM (with relatively small changes to DRAM) can save significant amounts of energy, bandwidth, and time.
 We observe that a DRAM chip internally operates on bulk data at a row granularity.
-Exploiting this internal structure of DRAM can enable page copy and initialization to be performed entirely within DRAM without bringing any data off the DRAM chip, as we have shown in recent work [167].
-If the source and destination page reside within the same DRAM subarray, our results show that a page copy can be accelerated by more than an order of magnitude (~ 11 times), leading to an energy reduction of ~ 74 times and no wastage of DRAM data bus bandwidth [167].
-The key idea is to capture the contents of the source row in the sense amplifiers by 1) activating the row, then 2) deactivating the source row (using a new command which introduces very little hardware cost, amounting to less than 0.03% of DRAM chip area), and 3) immediately activating the destination row, which causes the sense amplifiers to drive their contents into the destination row, effectively accomplishing the page copy (shown at a high level in fig. 5).
-Doing so reduces the latency of a 4KB page copy operation from ~ 1000 ns to less than 100ns in an existing DRAM chip.
-Applications that have significant page copy and initialization experience large system performance and energy efficiency improvements [167].
+Exploiting this internal structure of DRAM can enable page copy and initialization to be performed entirely within DRAM without bringing any data off the DRAM chip, as we have shown in recent work [166].
+If the source and destination page reside within the same DRAM subarray, our results show that a page copy can be accelerated by more than an order of magnitude ( $\sim$ 11 times), leading to an energy reduction of $\sim$ 74 times and no wastage of DRAM data bus bandwidth [166].
+The key idea is to capture the contents of the source row in the sense amplifiers by activating the row, then deactivating the source row (using a new command which introduces very little hardware cost, amounting to less than 0.03% of DRAM chip area), and immediately activating the destination row, which causes the sense amplifiers to drive their contents into the destination row, effectively accomplishing the page copy (shown at a high level in 5).
+Doing so reduces the latency of a 4KB page copy operation from ~1000ns to less than 100ns in an existing DRAM chip.
+Applications that have significant page copy and initialization lead to large system performance and energy efficiency improvements [166].
 Future software can be designed in ways that can take advantage of such fast page copy and initialization operations, leading to benefits that may not be apparent in today's software that tends to minimize such operations due to their current high cost.